Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 There are three things you can control in photography; ISO, aperture and shutter speed.
 What you cannot control is the sun.

 Using a neutral density filter will allow only a small amount of the light into the camera.
 Think of the ND filter as sunglasses for the camera.
 At least that's what all the other tutorials have said it was so I'll go with that analogy.

 There are different ND filters that let in various amounts of light.
 Each ND filter 'stop' reduces light into the camera by a factor of 2.
-So if you want 3 stops of exposure then you'd use a ND8.
+So if you wanted 3 stops of exposure, then you'd use a ND8.